Health insurance is expensive; not everyone can afford it. However, the Affordable Care Act requires that you have health insurance.

 Can I Buy a Cheaper Plan To Save Money, or Must I Buy the Benchmark Plan?

-If you choose a more expensive plan, you’ll pay the difference plus your expected contribution.
+If you choose a more expensive plan, you’ll pay the difference between the cost of the benchmark plan and the cost of your more expensive plan in addition to your expected contribution.
 If you choose a plan that’s cheaper than the benchmark plan, you’ll pay less since the subsidy money will cover a larger portion of the monthly premium.
-If you choose a plan so cheap that costs less than your subsidy, you won’t have to pay anything for health insurance.
+If you choose a plan so cheap that it costs less than your subsidy, you won’t have to pay anything for health insurance.
 However, you won’t get the excess subsidy back.

-If you’re trying to save money so you choose a plan with a lower value, (like a bronze plan instead of a silver plan), you’ll likely have higher coinsurance and copays when you use your health insurance.
+If you’re trying to save money so you choose a plan with a lower value, (like a bronze plan instead of a silver plan), be aware that you’ll likely have higher coinsurance and copays when you use your health insurance.

-There’s another reason to choose a silver-tier plan.
-There’s a different subsidy that lowers copays, coinsurance, and deductibles for some low-income people.
+If you have an income below 250% of FPL, consider choosing a silver-tier plan.
+There’s a different subsidy that lowers copays, coinsurance, and deductibles for those with incomes below 250% of poverty level.
 Eligible people can use it in addition to the premium tax credit subsidy.
 However, it’s only available to people who choose a silver-tier plan.

-Do I Have to Wait Until I File My Taxes to Get the Subsidy?
+Do I Have to Wait Until I File My Taxes to Get the Subsidy Since It's a Tax Credit?

 How Do I Get the Money?